 The Big Picture

 Like most business approaches, there are risks and there are rewards.
 Understanding the balance between the two is your responsibility.
-For real estate agents unwilling to assume the risks of calling numbers on the DNC list, compliance is mandatory.
-Your MLS and broker may also have their own policies about calling these numbers.
-Before calling numbers on the DNC list, educate yourself, make informed decisions, and call wisely.
+For real estate agents compliance is mandatory.
+Your MLS and broker may also have their own policies about calling.
+Before calling, educate yourself, make informed decisions, and call wisely.

 REDX offers real estate professionals a complete all-in-one prospecting platform for generating listing appointments.
-The platform includes seller leads, a dialer with up to three lines, and a lead management tool that makes follow up simple.
-Call (800) 731-7339 option 1 to learn more about prospecting FSBOs, Expireds, FRBOs, Pre Foreclosures, GeoLeads, and our Storm Multiline Dialer or visit www.theredx.com
+The platform includes seller leads, a dialer, and a lead management tool that makes follow up simple.
+Call (800) 731-7339 option 1 to learn more about prospecting FSBOs, Expireds, FRBOs, Pre Foreclosures, GeoLeads™, and the Storm® Dialer or visit www.theredx.com